 In person exams (default): Traditional exam with problems distributed on paper.
 Sufficient room will be provided for social distancing.
 The exams are proctored.
-The inperson exams are closed books and all work must be done by the student without outside help.
-A formula sheet will be provided.
+The inperson exams are closed books and all of the work must be done by the student without outside help.